-Cooperative procurement enables the use of a procurement contract by more than one agency.
-This can be achieved through either a joint approach to the market and/or where an agency/ies establish a contract or standing offer arrangement that allows other agencies access (often referred to as piggybacking).
+Cooperative procurement enables the use of a procurement contract by more than one entity.
+This can be achieved through either a joint approach to the market and/or where an entity establish a contract or standing offer arrangement that allows other entities access (often referred to as piggybacking).

 Examples of Cooperative Procurement arrangements in place